 During my agency years, I watched countless INTJs hit walls around age 35.
 They’d built entire careers on Ni-Te loops: vision plus execution.
 Impressive results, unsustainable pace.
 The ones who thrived past that point had learned something crucial about their Fi and Se functions.

-Dominant Ni: Your Strategic Core
+What Makes Dominant Ni Your Strategic Core?

 Introverted Intuition processes information unconsciously, creating those “aha” moments where you suddenly understand entire systems.
 According to Jungian cognitive theory, it’s your superpower and your trap.